Appendix B — Multiservice Codes Applicable to Flight Test

 3. {I} [A/A] Intercept geometry will result in a pass or roll out behind the target.

-4. {I} [A/A] CONTACT aspect stabilized 0–20 degrees from the tail or 160–180 degrees from the nose.
+4. {I} [A/A] CONTACT aspect stabilized 0–20 degrees from the tail or 160–180 degrees from the nose (or from the stern or bow for a ship respectively).

-5. {I} [A/S] CONTACT aspect stabilized 0-20 degrees or 160-180 degrees from referenced position (friendly forward operating base, named area of interest (NAI), target area, etc.).
+5. {I} [A/S] CONTACT aspect stabilized 0-20 degrees or 160-180 degrees from referenced position (friendly forward operating base, named area of interest, target area, etc.).

 DRAG